Participation Requirements for Students in Grades 3–8 and 10

 Accessibility, Accommodations, and Participation Requirements for MCAS and ACCESS for ELLs

-Students with disabilities and ELL students must participate in all MCAS testing scheduled for their grades regardless of the program and services they are receiving, with the exception of ELL students who are in their first year of enrollment in U.S. schools (i.e., students first enrolled after the March SIMS submission), for whom ELA testing is optional; and students taking the MCAS Alternate Assessment (MCAS-Alt) who must take alternate assessments in the grades and subjects required for students in that grade.
+Students with disabilities and EL students must participate in all MCAS testing scheduled for their grades regardless of the program and services they are receiving, with the exception of EL students who are in their first year of enrollment in U.S. schools (i.e., students first enrolled after the March SIMS submission), for whom ELA testing is optional; and students taking the MCAS Alternate Assessment (MCAS-Alt) who must take alternate assessments in the grades and subjects required for students in that grade.

-The MCAS-Alt is available for students with significant disabilities who, due to the nature and severity of their disabilities, are unable to participate in the standard MCAS tests, even with accommodations.
+The MCAS-Alt is available for students with the most significant cognitive disabilities who, due to the nature and severity of their disabilities, are unable to participate in the standard MCAS tests, even with accommodations.
 The IEP or 504 plan must state whether a student requires an alternate assessment.

 Student Participation Guidelines for the High School Tests

 All Massachusetts students who are seeking to earn a high school diploma must meet the Competency Determination (CD) standard, in addition to meeting all local graduation requirements.